arlionn/stata-pyforest/README.md

 Regression and classification with random forests in Stata

-`version 0.14 10jan2020`
+`version 0.19 11jan2020`

 Overview
 ---------------------------------

 pyforest is an implementation of the random forest algorithm in Stata 16 for classification and regression.
-It is essentially a wrapper around the popular scikit-learn library in Python, making use of the Stata Function Interface to pass data to and from Python from within the Stata window.
+It is essentially a wrapper around the popular [scikit-learn](https://scikit-learn.org/) module for Python.
+It enables Stata users to quickly and flexibly estimate random forest models within Stata.

 Prequisites
 ---------------------------------

-pyforest requires Stata version 16 or higher, since it relies on the Python integration introduced in Stata 16.0.
-It also requires Python 3.x and the scikit-learn library.
-If you have not installed Python or scikit-learn, I would highly recommend starting with the [Anaconda distribution](https://docs.anaconda.com/anaconda).
+pyforest requires Stata version 16 or higher, since it relies on the [native Python integration](https://www.stata.com/new-in-stata/python-integration/) introduced in Stata 16.0.

+pyforest also requires Python 2.7+ and a few Python modules, namely [scikit-learn](https://scikit-learn.org/), [pandas](https://pandas.pydata.org/), and [NumPy](https://numpy.org/)).
+This repository includes an ado-file, pyforest_setup, that will attempt to install these modules automatically.
+Alternatively, users can download and use [Anaconda](https://www.anaconda.com/distribution/#download-section), which contains all of these modules (and many more) out of the box.

 Installation